Martha Taverner1

 Last Edited=8 Apr 2012

-He graduated from Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).3 He was invested as a Knight.3 He held the office of Member of Parliament (M.P.) for Cheshire between 1621 and 1629.3 He was created 1st Baronet Grosvenor, of Eaton, co.
+He graduated from Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.)3 He was appointed Knight.3 He held the office of Member of Parliament (M.P.) for Cheshire between 1621 and 1629.3 He was created 1st Baronet Grosvenor, of Eaton, co.
 Chester [England] on 23 February 1621/22.1 He held the office of High Sheriff of Cheshire in 1623.3 He held the office of High Sheriff of Denbighshire in 1624.3

 Children of Sir Richard Grosvenor, 1st Bt. and Lettice Cholmondeley